jboss-developer/jboss-eap-quickstarts/helloworld-ws/README.md

 ### Create the OpenShift Application

+Note that we use the `jboss-as-quickstart@jboss.org` user for these examples.
+You need to substitute it with your own user name.

 Open a shell command prompt and change to a directory of your choice.
-Enter the following command:
+Enter the following command, replacing APPLICATION_TYPE with `jbosseap-6.0` for quickstarts running on JBoss Enterprise Application Platform 6, or `jbossas-7` for quickstarts running on JBoss AS 7:

-        rhc app create -a helloworldws -t jbossas-7
+        rhc app create -a helloworldws -t APPLICATION_TYPE

 _NOTE_: The domain name for this application will be `helloworldws-YOUR_DOMAIN_NAME.rhcloud.com`.
 Here we use the _quickstart_ domain.
 You will need to replace it with your own OpenShift domain name.